-Our first trip to Macau was on a quick stopover from Hong Kong.
+Our first trip to Macau was on a quick stopover from Hong Kong (for a more recent and comprehensive guide check here).
 At the time expectations were low and our lazy research failed to see past towering casinos.
 In a way this was a godsend as Macau turned out to be the perfect end to a predictable trip thanks to Taipa Macau.

 Hidden snug below a backdrop of skyscrapers this quiet residential area won me over on Macau.
 Walking into the central old town brings that authentic Chinese feel which had earlier eluded us in Hong Kong and Macau Peninsula.
 In the quaint Chinese Taipa Macau old town locals walk, talk, shop and eat with not a tourist in site.
 It is a great place to sip through a bowl of noodles and watch local life passing by.
 Note, don’t expect locals to speak English.

 In the quiet streets surrounding the Taipa Macau old town area is a unique mix of Chinese charm and Portuguese colonial architecture.
 The Portuguese past of Macau is mirrored in street signs and building design.
 On the lakeside you will pass the famous Taipa Houses-Museum and Our Lady of Carmel Parish.
 Also, keep an eye out for a lost dog called “Gimi”.